patrickgravelle/Harvard-Data-Science-II-Deep-Learning-HW1/README.md

 ## About

 The first assignment of the master's level course "BST 261 - Data Science II" at the Harvard T.H.
-Chan School of Public Health, taught by Dr. Heather Mattie.
+Chan School of Public Health, taught by Dr. Heather Mattie in the Fall of 2018.

 ## Purpose